 How to Use the Paris Metro

-Street in Montmartre, Paris | ©John Towner
+Montmartre Street, Paris | ©John Towner

 Although there is nothing like walking to get to know a city, the size of Paris sometimes makes it necessary to use some form of public transport to enjoy everything there is to see in Paris.
-The French city has a good network of city buses, but the metro is undoubtedly the best option for getting around the city.
+The French city has a good network of city buses, but the underground is undoubtedly the best option for getting around the city.

-The Paris metro has been operating for over 100 years and the city has modernised and expanded it to make it one of the largest underground transport systems in Europe.
+The Paris Metro has been operating for over 100 years and the city has modernised and expanded it to make it one of the largest underground transport systems in Europe.
 Proof of its usefulness is that the distance between stations (more than 200) is usually no more than 500 metres.

-How the Paris metro works
+How the Paris Metro works

 The first thing you need to know is that tickets for the Paris Metro can be purchased:

-- From ticket machines in stations: the quickest option, with instructions in several languages, including English.
+• From ticket machines in stations: the quickest option, with instructions in several languages, including English.

-- At ticket offices: available at some stations and with limited opening hours.
+• At ticket offices: available at some stations and with limited opening hours.

 To enter, you must validate your ticket at the station turnstiles.
 On the Paris Metro, you only need your ticket to enter, not to exit (unlike the RER, where you need it both times).